damianhakert/damianhakert.github.io/source/_posts/2015-01-09-pragmatic-redesign-for-gitlab.markdown

 ---
 layout: post
 title: "Pragmatic redesign for GitLab"
-date: 2015-01-09 14:39:32 -0800
+date: 2015-01-16 -0800
 comments: true
 categories:
-author: Dmitriy Zaporozhets
+author: Dmitriy, Job
 ---

-We (GitLab) have some big UI changes coming with the release of GitLab 7.7, on January 22nd.
+We have some big UI changes coming with the release of GitLab 7.7, on January 22nd.
 In this post, we'll show you _why_ we're changing the user interface, _how_ we did it and _what_ we ended up with.

 <!-- more -->

-## Redesign should solve problems
+## Redesign to Solve Problems

-As soon as you dont have a list of problems you are going to solve with redesign - you should not do it!
-Changes are always stressful.
-So it should be some compensation for your users in the form of improving usability.
+Changes to the interface are always stressful.
+So you shouldn't even start to redesign without a list of issues you intent to solve.
+This way, your users get compensated for the changes with improved usability.

-We have several problems with current UI layout and it was hard to fix them without big changes.
+There are several problems with the current UI of GitLab and it was hard to fix them without making big changes.
-So we started from next list:
+This is the list of issues we started with:

-* Limited space in project navigation.
-We cant fit all project tabs with counters :(
+- Limited space in project navigation.
+We can't fit all items with counters
-* For wide screens vertical space is more valuable so 2 levels of navigation is too much.
+- Two stacked levels of navigation is expensive in screen real estate
-* All navigation is on top - you need to scroll from bottom a lot.
+- All navigation is on top.
+It's annoying to have to scroll up to navigate
-* It was annoying to have 24" display but cant browse side-by-side in full size.
-* We really missed icons in navigation.
-* Another (3rd) level of navigation when browse project settings.

-__old version__
+- No space for icons.
+We love icons!
+- Settings pages add a third level of navigation, which is too complex.

+__What it looked like:__

 ![old screenshot](/images/redesign/old.png)

-## The way to make it

-The goal was to change less but improve more.
-We started with existing UI instead of blank page.
-My tool was web inspector in browser, not photoshop.
-I changed position of controls, elements, content.
-I tried different changes, made a screenshot, press F5 and started again from old UI.
-It reminds me of playing old school computer games when if you die you start from first level.

-After a day I have a lot of screenshots with different UI layout and ideas.
-Next day I deleted most of them.
-I returned to the rest of screnshots after few days and choose a winner.

-__first concept__
+## Prototype

+We set a simple goal: Maximize improvements with minimal changes.
+To do this, we started with the existing UI, rather than a blank page.

+Instead of Photoshop, we turned to the web inspector in the browser to prototype.
+Make some changes, screenshot, repeat.
+Dmitriy noted: "This reminds of playing old-school video games, where you have to start over with every death."

+After a day of prototyping, we piled up quite some screenshots.
+We immediately threw away a large part and let the rest sink in.

+A few days later, the winner was obvious.

+__The winning prototype__

 ![concept screenshot](/images/redesign/winner.png)

-## Ask users
+## Get Feedback

-Changing UI is always uncomforable for end users.
-It requires time to adopt to new changes.
+Changing the UI is uncomfortable for the end-users.
+You need time to adapt to the changes.
-Usually people will be mad about your redesign at first even if changes are really good.
-Thats why big companies usually give an option to try new design before switching everyone to it.

-__So we started with tweet:__
+For this reason, people often get upset about a redesign.
+Even if your redesign is much better.

+We wanted to brace our community and ourselves for this, so we started with a tweet

 ![tweet with screenshot](/images/redesign/tweet.png)

-It gaves us good advices in replies and also confirmed right direction of redesign.

-Next step was improving and polishing.
-After certain point we have first version ready.
+We got lots of great advice and most people seemed to like our idea.
+The next steps were clear.

+We implemented, improved and polished the design.
+As we build with and on our community, we couldn't wait to share it.
-We made a staging server with new changes and shared it with community.
+We set up a staging server with the new changes.
-Everyone could try new changes even before we merged it to master.
+This way, everyone could try the redesign even before it landed in master.

+Working with an open source product allows us to work with our (awesome) community.
-As and open source product we get advantages of such strategy in the form of merge requests from contributors with improvements to our new design.
+Contributors started submitting merge requests with improvements to our redesign.
-That was good sign.
+This was a great sign.

-## Check of concept
+## Evaluate

 At start of this post we described problems we want to solve with redesign.
 And during work its important to remember the goal.
 So we just listed each problem was solved by new layout:

+We started with a list of issues we wanted to solve with the redesign.
+Focus is important, so we went back and made sure we checked all boxes:

-* Limited space in project navigation we fixed with moving navigation to the left where we have plenty of space.
+- Limited space in project navigation: fixed by moving it to the side.
-* Moving navigation to the left saved us some vertical space for content.
-* Navigation is on the left and has fixed position now.
-Faster navigation and less scrolling.
-* Fluid layout gives you control on application UI with size of browser window.
-* Adding icons to navigation links improves usability a lot.
+- This also gives us more vertical screen real estate -We fixed the navigation, so no more scrolling!
+- Better use of icons!
+We even introduced a responsive state, where on only the icons are shown.
-* We get rid of 3rd level of navigation.
+- We got rid of the third level of navigation

-__new version__

 ![desktop screenshot](/images/redesign/final3.png)

-## Final version
+## Finish up

-After we got positive feedback from users and developers we started improvements.
-Here is alignment and polishing comes.
-This stage was one of the hardest.
-Changes to layout made some pages hard to use and we were forced to redesign it too.

-But we did it and now we are really excited about the progress and how efficient it was.
-In 2 weeks it will be released in stable version and we hope you like it
+With the support of the community, we started to build on top of the redesign.
+We changed the layout of several pages to make use of the extra space and applied another layer of polish.
+With everything aligned and fixed, we were done.

+We're really excited about the process of redesigning the navigation.
+The cooperation with the community and implementation of their feedback was invaluable.
+We hope you'll love it too.

+The new navigation will be released with GitLab 7.7 on January 22nd.
+If you want to give it a try now, head over to [GitLab.com](https://gitlab.com/users/sign_up), as the changes are already live there!

 ![desktop screenshot](/images/redesign/final1.png)